elightup/slim-seo-docs/docs/slim-seo/07-xml-sitemap.md

 ## Excluding taxonomies

+Similar to the above, if you want to exclude a taxonomy from the sitemap, please go to **Settings > Slim SEO** and select the **Meta Tags** tab.
+Then pick a taxonomy and enable the option **Hide from search engines**.

-Similar to the above, please use the following code:
+You can also use the following snippet:

 ```php
 add_filter( 'slim_seo_sitemap_taxonomies', function( $taxonomies ) {